Main contributions in italic

 Showed that jasmonate signalling promotes the establishment of an oxidising environment near a wound (Plant Physiol.
 156, 1797).

-We proposed that endogenous jasmonate can move from cell to cell in plants (Plant Physiol.
-98, 995) and later demonstrated this (Plant Physiol.
+We showed that endogenous jasmonate can move axially and radially from cell to cell in plants (Plant Physiol.
 169, 2244).

-Identified fou2, a wound-mimic mutant containg a single missense mutation in the vacuolar voltage-gated cation channel TPC1 (Plant J. 49, 889 ; Plant Cell Physiol.
+Identified fou2, a wound-mimic mutant containing a single missense mutation in the vacuolar voltage-gated cation channel TPC1 (Plant J. 49, 889 ; Plant Cell Physiol.
 48, 1775).

 MEMBRANES AS STRUCTURAL ANTIOXIDANTS